Coti00/Coti00.github.io/content/en/interests/Drug/index.md

     content:
       title: 'AI Drug Development'
       text: |-
-        <h2>Why AI Drug Development?</h2>
+        ### Why AI Drug Development?

-        <p>Originally, my dream was to become a drug development researcher.
+        Originally, my dream was to become a drug development researcher.
 However, I found it difficult to pursue this goal because the field is less competitive compared to being a pharmacist.
 While studying AI, I discovered the field of AI drug development, which captivated me.
-I am currently studying hard through the LAIDD site and diving deep into this area!</p>
+I am currently studying hard through the LAIDD site and diving deep into this area!

-        <h2>What do I need to study?</h2>
+        ### What do I need to study?

-        <p>I believe that there is a lot to study in this field.
-You need to have knowledge in three main areas: life sciences, computer science, and probability and statistics.</p>
+        I believe that there is a lot to study in this field.
+You need to have knowledge in three main areas: life sciences, computer science, and probability and statistics.

-        <h2>How will I continue studying in the future?</h2>
+        ### How will I continue studying in the future?

-        <p>At the undergraduate level, I plan to build a solid foundation in basic AI knowledge and read related research papers.
+        At the undergraduate level, I plan to build a solid foundation in basic AI knowledge and read related research papers.
 Since this field requires studying a vast amount of information, I am considering pursuing graduate studies.
-Currently, I am particularly interested in the fields of protein target analysis and cell toxicity prediction using AI.</p>
+Currently, I am particularly interested in the fields of protein target analysis and cell toxicity prediction using AI.

 ---